Imprints of Reheating Dynamics on Gravitational Waves from Phase Transitions: Phase transition during reheating

 where $\Delta V$ is the potential energy difference between the false and true minima of the potential.
 Following the standard hydrodynamic treatments in refs.~\cite{Espinosa:2010hh, Kamionkowski:1993fg}, which assume spatial dependence only along the $z$-direction, we find that the inflaton background does not modify the matching conditions across the bubble wall.
 Since the inflaton energy density and pressure remain uniform across the interface, their contributions are trivially cancelled.
 As a result, the inflaton component does not play any dynamical role in the hydrodynamic analysis, and the general latent heat parameter $\alpha_R$ can be defined in the same way as in the standard literature.

 Last but not least, the dynamics of the bubble wall expansion is characterised by the wall expansion velocity, $v_w$.
-The calculation of this parameter is usually a very involved task.
-While a closed-form analytic expression applicable in generic circumstances does not exist in the literature, some analytic estimates have appeared in~\cite{Lewicki:2021pgr}, while other studies~\cite{Banik:2025olw} have used the definition of the Chapman-Jouguet velocity, determined by,
+The calculation of this parameter is usually a very involved task, see e.g.~\cite{DeCurtis:2022hlx, DeCurtis:2023hil, DeCurtis:2024hvh, Branchina:2025adj, Branchina:2025jou, Dorsch:2023tss, Dorsch:2024jjl, Ekstedt:2024fyq, vandeVis:2025plm, Ai:2021kak, Ai:2024btx, Dashko:2024anp, Ekstedt:2025awx, Krajewski:2024zxg, Krajewski:2024gma, Krajewski:2024xuz, Krajewski:2023clt, Ai:2025bjw}, for recent progress.
+While a closed-form analytic expression applicable in generic circumstances does not exist in the literature, some analytic estimates have appeared in~\cite{Lewicki:2021pgr}.
+Recently, a dedicated numerical tool \texttt{WallGo} was developed, streamlining the calculations of the bubble-wall velocity, see refs.~\cite{Ekstedt:2024fyq, vandeVis:2025plm} for details.

-as a proxy.
-More recent studies have investigated bubble-wall velocities within the framework of local equilibrium~\cite{Ai:2021kak,Ai:2024btx}, while state-of-the-art calculations of the bubble-wall velocity can be found in refs.~\cite{Ekstedt:2024fyq,vandeVis:2025plm}.
 In this work, however, we focus on the impact of reheating on GW spectra, and also consider a toy model where FOPT should be strong enough that the wall velocity could be approximated by unity, and the detailed estimates for the bubble wall velocity are thus beyond the scope of this work.

 A basic consistency condition of our setup follows from the definition of the latent heat, eq.~\eqref{eq:alpha}, which measures the ratio between the pressure driving bubble expansion and the total energy density.
 If the phase transition occurs during the reheating process, then $\alpha$ cannot be too large; otherwise, the scalar potential driving the transition would contribute excessively to the total energy density, in contradiction with our initial assumptions.
 Conversely, if $\alpha$ is too small, the production of observable gravitational wave signals becomes unlikely.
 For these reasons, throughout this work, we restrict our analysis to cases with $\alpha \lesssim 0.2$, that are neither too small nor in conflict with our consistency requirements.
 Our study, therefore, focuses on the regime of weak detonations, which are characterised by moderate transition strength and ultra-relativistic bubble wall velocities.